-Marketable securities available-for-sale consist of certificates of deposit, high-grade auction rate securities (ARS), corporate debt securities and U.S. government debt securities have contractual maturities of 12 months or less as of September 30, 2005.
+Marketable securities available-for-sale consist of certificates of deposit, high-grade auction rate securities ("ARS"), corporate debt securities and U.S. government debt securities have contractual maturities of 12 months or less as of March 31, 2006.
 The ARS have either a stated or perpetual maturity that is structured with short-term holding periods.
-At the beginning of each holding period, an auction takes place which determines the coupon rate or dividend.
 At the end of each holding period, a new auction is held to determine the rate or dividend for the next holding period.
-We can offer to sell or elect to continue to hold these securities at par at each auction.
+We can sell or continue to hold securities at par at each auction.
 In order for us to sell ARS, the auction needs to be successful whereby demand in the marketplace exceeds the supply.
-The length of each holding period is determined at the original issuance of each ARS.
-Typically, ARS holding periods range from 7 to 49 days.
-As of September 30, 2005, our ARS consisted of \$24,000,000 of perpetual securities and \$55,750,000 with stated maturity dates ranging from 2022 to 2044 and reset dates of less than 5 months.
+The length of each holding period is determined at the original issuance of the ARS.
+Typically, ARS holding periods range from 7 to 63 days.
+As of March 31, 2006, our ARS consisted of \$32,300,000 of perpetual securities and \$52,300,000 with stated maturity dates ranging from 2022 to 2044 and reset dates of up to 63 days.